ansible/ansible/docs/docsite/rst/community/code_of_conduct.rst

 and we expect attendees, speakers, sponsors, and volunteers to help ensure a safe environment for our whole community.
-Specifically, this Code of Conduct covers participation in all Ansible-related forums and mailing lists, code and documentation contributions, public chat channels (Matrix, IRC), private correspondence, and public meetings.
+Specifically, this Code of Conduct covers participation in all Ansible-related forums and mailing lists, code and documentation contributions, public chat (Matrix, IRC), private correspondence, and public meetings.

 Ansible community members are...